yangguanghai89/DSSBNet/README.md

+# DSSBNet
-# DSSBNet:Semantic Decomposition Based on Domain Balance for Patent relevance Assessment
+DSSBNet:Semantic Decomposition Based on Domain Balance for Patent relevance Assessment Code and dataset will be released later!